chevah/geck/content/support.rst

 response.
 Once a response is made, close the helpdesk ticket as to not accumulate on the helpdesk dashboard.
-When there is a response back to the customer, the helpdesk ticket will re-open.
+The helpdesk ticket will re-open should there be any further responses made.

-If the support case is waiting on a developer (in the case of a defect example), a Trac ticket should be created.
+If the support case is waiting on a developer (in the case of a defect example), a Trac ticket should be created with the helpdesk link and the defect report in the description.

 Escalating a Support Case due to defects